ethercreative/next-starter/README.md

 See `pages/_example.tsx` for [ISR SSG](https://nextjs.org/docs/basic-features/data-fetching#getstaticprops-static-generation).

+## Live Previewing

+In order for Craft's live preview function to work, you must use `/api/preview?entryUid={sourceUid}` as the preview target in the channel/section settings.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: